 In fact, it would be another decade before the National Enquirer would imply that Meyer’s death, almost one year after JFK’s, had been part of a larger government conspiracy.
 But those close to her would come to be the first to suspect that Mary Pinchot Meyer’s death was more than just a random attack in a public park.

-On October 12, 1964, just two days shy of her 44th birthday, Mary Pinchot Meyer finished a painting at around noon.
-She pet the head of her cat, which had just given birth to yet another litter of kittens, their little mewls carrying up into the rafters of her studio as she worked.
+On October 12, 1964, just two days shy of her 44th birthday, Mary Pinchot Meyer finished a painting in her studio at around noon.
+In the safe confines of her studio, she would often work, read, or pet her cat, which had just given birth to yet another litter of kittens, their little mewls carrying up into the rafters of her studio as she worked.

 She left the painting to dry and headed out for her daily, afternoon walk along the Chesapeake & Ohio Canal towpath.
 She walked down the street toward the the path entrance.
 A black car with tinted windows stopped her.
 When Meyer looked up, she smiled.
 The car held Polly Wisner, a friend departing for London with her husband, who would be stationed there as a CIA operative.
 Wisner was the last of Meyer’s friends to see her alive.